bentoml/yatai-image-builder/DEVELOPMENT.md

 1. Run yatai-image-builder

     > WARNING: The following command uses the infrastructure of the Kubernetes environment in the current kubectl context and replaces the behavior of yatai-image-builder in the current Kubernetes environment, so please proceed with caution

-    > NOTE: The following command will automatically run `telepresence connect` to conneting the k8s network
+    > NOTE: The following command will automatically run `telepresence connect` to connet to the k8s network

     ```bash
     make start-dev
     ```

+    If you get something wrong, you should check the [Troubleshooting](#troubleshooting)

 2. ✨ Enjoy it!